JonnyBurger/make-space/docs/get-started.md

 If you have made your selection, press <kbd>↵</kbd> to execute the strategies.

+You can press <kbd>d</kbd> to show the documentation links of each command.

+> In iTerm, you can Cmd+Click to open a URL in the browser!

 At all times, you can press <kbd>Ctrl</kbd>+<kbd>C</kbd> to quit the tool.